Sandeep Das: Indian Classical Music

-In 1986, Sandeep made his stage debut in India (at the age of 15), with Sitar maestro Ravi Shankar.
+In 1986, Das made his stage debut in India (at the age of 15), with Sitar maestro Ravi Shankar.
 He was three times the national drumming champion.
 He was also, at the time, the youngest drummer to be graded by Akashvani (radio broadcaster) (All India Radio).
 Das moved to Delhi in 1990 to pursue his career as a professional Tabla player, and began playing with prominent musicians such as Shubha Mudgal, Amjad Ali Khan, Hariprasad Chaurasia, Shivkumar Sharma, and Shujaat Khan among others.

 World Music

 In 1991, Das debuted outside India, with steel drum bands in Trinidad.
 In 2001, he performed with the New York Philharmonic, under the direction of Kurt Masur for a work composed by Kayhan Kalhor.
 In April 2012, he premiered a work written for him by eminent composer Evan Ziporyn, as a soloist with the Boston Modern Orchestra Project.
 His composition Tarang is the theme music for Blind Sight, a documentary about the first Mount Everest climb by six blind climbers.

 He has been nominated for the Grammy Awards twice.
 In 2003, his recording The Rain was nominated for a Grammy in the World Music category.
 In this album, Sandeep Das collaborated with Shujaat Khan and Kayhan Kalhor.
 In 2009, a recording with Silk Road Ensemble got him a nomination for the Grammy in the Classical Crossover section for the album Off the Map.
 His track Sulvasutra, composed by Evan Ziporyn, features in this album.